Back to Bees

 Scientific name: Bombus terrestris

-Thick coat, 2 yellow stripes.
+Thick coat, 2 dark yellow stripes.

 Classification